slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
 > *"The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
 Asset inflation leads to inequality.
-Demonize asset holders and tax teh nominal gains, thereby confiscating the real value of the assets."
+Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
 -- Naval Ravikant*
 > *"Não há direitos sem obrigações e viceversa."
 -- EF*

-> *"It doesn't matter what you do, it only matters what you say you've done and what you're going to do.*
+> *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
 > *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
 > *"Freedom of the press is for those who happen to own one.*
 > *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State itself.
 That, in its essence, is Fascism
 -- ownership of government by an individual, by a group or by any controlling private power."
 -- FDR*

-> *"Independent is what people call you if your opinions don't upset anybody."
+> *"Independent is what people call you if your opinions don’t upset anybody."
 > -- Nassim Taleb*

 > *"Inflation is how democracies die."